 Batteries enrolled in the program will be called on no more than 40 hours per month.
-Each peak event will last between two and four hours.
+Each peak event will last between 2-4 hours.

 Will I be able to opt-out of individual peak events?
+If so, how will that impact my incentive?